VoiceNote+ vs Otter.ai: Which Is Actually Free? (2026)

 One More Thing: Pair VoiceNote+ with Scanory

-If you work with physical documents alongside your voice notes, take a look at Scanory — another free app from the SoSo Family.
+If you work with physical documents alongside your voice notes, take a look at Scanory — the best free document scanner for iPhone.
 Scanory scans documents, saves them as PDFs, and keeps them organized in folders.
 A common workflow: scan a handwritten page with Scanory, then use VoiceNote+ to record your spoken commentary or analysis.
 Two free tools that work well together without requiring a subscription for either.

-Other free apps from SoSo Family: FitnessLog for workout tracking, SnapTip for splitting bills and calculating tips, and Qrra for scanning and creating QR codes.
+Other free apps from SoSo Family: FitnessLog for free workout tracking, SnapTip for splitting bills fairly, and Qrra for QR code scanning and generation.
+See them all in 5 free iPhone apps you need in 2026.